clibs/website/README.md

 ## Deployment

-Netlify deploys all commits that land in the `master` branch by running the `scripts/netlifyBuild.sh` program.
+Netlify deploys all commits that land in the `main` branch by running the `scripts/netlifyBuild.sh` program.
 This will perform a "regular" build and optionally "pre-render" all pages as static HTML.

 ## License